 Working closely with our partnering organisations to provide purposeful training in prison workshops, including CSCS training, whilst preparing the offenders psychologically ready to be placed in to sustained employment upon release.

-Regularly communicating with Louise of Seetec, discussing future opportunities.
+- Regularly communicating with Rebuilding Lives to discuss future opportunities.

-Identify potential candidates and holding workshops to inform candidates about our work sector, Cidon Construction and the programme we are rolling out to our sites.
+- Identify potential candidates and holding workshops to inform candidates about our work sector, the company and the programme we are rolling out to our sites.

-Cidon Interview a selection of identified candidates, and review their criminal history to ensure it falls in line with our guidelines.
+- Cidon interview a selection of identified candidates, review their criminal history to ensure the candidate falls in line with our established guidelines.

-Continuously supported by Seetec and Tempus Novo on release to ensure all personal needs are accounted for, e.g. housing, travel, transport, and financial support.
+- The operatives are supported by Rebuild with Hope and Tempus Novo on release to ensure all personal needs are accounted for, e.g. housing, travel, transport, and financial support.

 Placing in to Employment:

-We have set out our stall, committing to provide sustainable employment and training for ex-offenders and others who have an ambition for a career in the construction industry.
+We have committed to providing sustainable employment and training for ex-offenders and others who have an ambition for a career in the construction industry.

-The scheme has not been plain sailing, and perhaps we were a little naive at the start.
-However, we have had some great success stories, and found it to be a rewarding experience overall; one we hope to continue in the years to come.
+Although challenging at times, we have had some great success stories, and found the scheme to be a rewarding experience overall; one we hope to continue in the years to come.